+The merging of English and Greek-Cypriot cultures of my genealogical background has undoubtedly, shaped my assemblage based approach.
 The images and processes in my work are linked by my pre-occupation with loss, redundancy and the ruin in visual culture.
-Low-res, poor reproductions of ruins and Ancient Greek sculptures are woven through motifs, diagrams, digital clip art and analogue stock imagery from printers’ catalogues.
+Low-res, poor reproductions of ruins and prehistoric Britain, Ancient Greece and Rome, Baroque ornament, the arts and crafts movement float amongst the vestiges of Modernist and contemporary motifs, digital clip art and analogue stock imagery from printers’ catalogues.

 The reproduced image is once again scanned, photocopied and digitally edited and so subjected to a kind of entropy, highlighting the contradictions and failures of our times.

-I'm interested in what is at stake and concerned with painting in a digital age, constantly shifting between states of completion and decision.
-Images are deleted, layered and obscured, producing fragments and layered palimpsests, nodding towards digital and environmental collapse; the image itself becomes a ruin.
+I'm interested in what is at stake and concerned with painting in a digital age, with an emphasis on the collapsing of hierarchies, shifting between fragmentation and states of completion.
+Images are deleted, layered and obscured, producing palimpsests, nodding towards digital and environmental collapse; the image itself becomes a ruin.

 I am a practice based PhD researcher, working in collaboration with the William Morris Gallery, London, through Sheffield Hallam University.